 Home >> What We Do >> Keep You Informed >> Science Corner >>

 Alternative is the term traditionally used within the scientific community to describe the “3Rs”—methodologies to replace, reduce or refine animal use in an existing test or procedure.
-Since this section of our website addresses product safety and toxicity testing, the focus here will be on alternative methods intended for toxicity testing applications that are being considered for acceptance by regulatory agencies.
+Since this section of our website addresses product safety and toxicity testing, the focus here will be on animal testing alternatives intended for toxicity testing applications that are being considered for acceptance by regulatory agencies.

-There are a number of incentives for moving away from animal safety and toxicity testing.
+There are a number of incentives for moving away from animal safety and toxicity testing and toward animal testing alternatives.
 One motivation is ethics, as these traditional safety and toxicity testing methods cause high levels of animal suffering.
 Scientific drivers are also providing motivation, as inherent differences in the biology of human and non-human animals limits the value of animals serving as human stand-ins.
 Also, there is the question of which humans are we expecting animals to model, as small genetic differences between humans leads to important variability not captured by lab animals.
-Other incentives include significant cost savings benefits from non-animal models and regulatory drivers forcing companies to rethink animal use in toxicity testing.
+Other incentives for using animal testing alternatives include significant cost savings benefits from non-animal models and regulatory drivers forcing companies to rethink animal use in toxicity testing.

 A new or alternative toxicity test method can be quite different from the existing animal test method, but it must provide the same or better prediction of human health effects for it to be accepted by regulatory agencies.
 To make this determination, representatives from government agencies, industry, and academia came together in the early 1990s to establish criteria and processes for evaluating new toxicity test methods.
 Test method validation criteria were established by three organizations in the 1990s: the Organization for Economic Cooperation and Development (OECD), the European Centre for the Validation of Alternative Methods (ECVAM) and the U.S.’s Interagency Coordinating Committee on the Validation of Alternative Methods (ICCVAM).
 Important terminology was defined as follows: